Cambridgeshire’s local circular economy announces first six months results

 “We’re sharing this update during Recycle Week to show what can be achieved.
 Already saving over 200 refuse trucks from landfill and disposal in Cambridgeshire alone, imagine what can be achieved nationwide to reduce plastic waste when more people recycle more and recycle right.”

 “At Charpak we reuse the recycled and cleaned material many times, over and over again.
 It’s important to dispel the myth that all plastic packaging is bad and it ends up as waste.
 We have further programmes in development to recover and reuse more materials.
-It’s important to demonstrate what can be achieved when consumers, organisations and local authorities work together and the difference that can make.”
+It’s important to demonstrate what can be achieved when consumers, businesses and local authorities work together, and the significant difference it can make.”

 Chair of the RECAP board and South Cambridgeshire District Council’s Lead Cabinet Member for Environmental Services Councillor Bill Handley said: